Toggle: English / Spanish

 This disease may also change the results of the following tests:

 The goals of treatment are to relieve symptoms, prevent complications, and delay kidney damage.
-To control nephrotic syndrome, you must treat the disorder that is causing it.
+To control nephrotic syndrome, the disorder that is causing it must be treated.
 You may need treatment for life.

-supplements if nephrotic syndrome is long-term and not responding to treatment.
+- Taking vitamin D supplements if nephrotic syndrome is long-term and is not responding to treatment.